marcelofajardo/Basic-CRM-with-Laravel/README.md

 ## Installation

-- clone github repo
+- Clone github repo
 ```shell script
 git clone https://github.com/simsek97/Basic-CRM-with-Laravel.git
 ````

-- optionally you can change the name of the folder.
-I changed it to be **crm**
+- Optionally you can change the name of the folder.
+I will change it to be **crm** with the following command

 ````shell script
 mv Basic-CRM-with-Laravel crm
 ````

-- go to the created folder which will be Basic-CRM-with-Laravel
+- Go to the created folder which will be Basic-CRM-with-Laravel

 ```shell script
 cd crm